Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 &emsp;&emsp;&emsp;The latter two read type K thermocouples, whereas all others are semiconductor sensors.

-- For type K thermocouples a correction according to the ITS-90 standard is provided.
+- For type K thermocouples a linearization correction according to the ITS-90 standard is provided.
 This substantially improves the accuracy at extreme temperatures.

 - Writes data in a tab separated value formated text file with